-The 2018-19 academic year will be Jim Hautman’s eighth overall as an assistant track & field coach at Hanover College.
+The 2019-20 academic year will be Jim Hautman’s ninth overall as an assistant track & field coach at Hanover College.

 In 2013, Hautman's women's throwers accounted for 37 of the team's 116 points to win the HCAC Indoor title.
 The women later added 46 of the 179 points for the squad's outdoor championship in 2013.
 Overall, the HC women's athletes he has coached, currently lay claim to all of the indoor and outdoor school throwing records.

-Over the past seven seasons, the Hanover women’s team has never finished outside the top four at either the HCAC indoor or outdoor championships, while also winning a total of six league titles.
+Over the past eight seasons, the Hanover women’s team has never finished outside the top four at either the HCAC indoor or outdoor championships, while also winning a total of seven league titles.